Migrants in Chicago to temporarily be relocated to Wright College

 "It is clear that police stations and respite centers, that's not the goal," he said.
 "And so we have to make sure the work that is being done here is done with the true spirit of Chicago."

 Sposato believes South Shore High School could be their permanent location after Aug.
-1. Placing migrants in that location has been contronversial in that community.
+1. Placing migrants in that location has been controversial in that community.

 "We know what happened in South Shore, so we'll see," Sposato said.